-Commencing in 2019, UTS will be offering Australia’s first one-year full-time university-wide Bachelor of Entrepreneurship (Honours).
+UTS is offering Australia’s first one-year full-time university-wide Bachelor of Entrepreneurship (Honours).
 The new program complements undergraduate entrepreneurship subjects and extra-curricular activities such as the UTS Startups program.
 It also serves as a bridge into more extensive postgraduate qualifications such as the MBA in Entrepreneurship (MBAe).
 To learn more about how the course was developed, click here.

 Who is it for?